 How much does a rental car cost?

-Consider where you are collecting your rental car from, as this can impact the amount you pay.
-For example, if you collect your car in big cities such as Rome, Milan, or Florence, it is much cheaper than in smaller towns and airports.
-It is also more affordable to arrange a rental car for Italy online, prior to your arrival, than it is to arrange it in the office.
+- Where are you picking up your rental car?
+This can impact the price.
+For example, if you collect your car in a big city such as Rome, Milan, or Florence, it is much cheaper than in smaller towns and airports.

 Where do I rent a car in Italy?